knight-scott/HHC_2025/docs/ch_crew.md

     Sometimes it is the people no one can imagine anything of who do the things no one can imagine. - Alan Turing

     You never forget your first 8-bit system.

+## Maurice Wilson
+!!! quote
+    Hey there!
+I'm Mo, on loan from the Air Force, and let me tell you - Counter Hack is the best job I have ever had!